Safely Enjoy America's Everglades

-Plan for your trip - as south Florida's subtropical climate brings significant seasonal changes.
+Plan your trip - as south Florida's subtropical climate brings significant seasonal changes.

-- Physical fitness and weather - Please keep in mind personal physical fitness levels of all in your party and consider any limitations when planning your outdoor activities including hiking, biking, or paddling in the Everglades,.
-If you or anyone from your group is not from Florida and unfamiliar with the sub-tropical environment and terrain, they should be aware that it can be very hot and humid, especially in the summer.
+Please keep in mind personal physical fitness levels of all in your party and consider any limitations when planning your outdoor activities including hiking, biking, or paddling in the Everglades.

 Please familiarize yourself with the trails before hiking, biking, or paddling.

 Bring water (especially in the summer), insect repellent (summer and if you will be in or around heavy vegetation), sunscreen, and proper clothing for the activity you will be doing.

 Please keep small children close and under supervision, especially around wildlife and bodies of water.
 The park is a wild and natural area, and animals move about freely.
 Exercise even more caution at night.